- Lifespan Board of Directors

 - Ordering and stocking supplies

-Departments where radiologic technologist assistants are employed include:
+Radiologic technologist assistants are employed in many hospital departments.
+These may include:

 - Computed Tomography